Last updated: November 2015

-In May 2015 Amazon announced it will start to pay a fairer rate of tax here in the UK.
+However, in May 2015, Amazon announced that they will begin to pay a fairer rate of tax.

 This is a huge breakthrough in the fight for tax justice and huge u-turn for a company that said just a year ago that it would be impossible to route sales to UK customers through a British company paying tax to HMRC.

 So, has Amazon transferred profits to local branches?